tutor-web/tutorweb.usbimage/access-point/mikrotik/README.rst

 * Click on file
 * Click "Restore" button at top

-After reboot, the router's IP address will be requested from whatever network is connected to it's ethernet port, so it needs to be connected to a EIAS NUC from this point on.
+After reboot, the router will not assign an IP address, so you need to have an EIAS NUC connected from this point on.

 Install via.
 NetInstall / Debricking
 ------------------------------------